Original Waldorf Astoria Red Velvet Cake With Traditional Icing

 Pour the cake batter into the greased cake pans or spoon it into the muffin tins.

-Bake for 25 to 30 minutes for a cake, or 20 to 25 minutes for cupcakes until a toothpick inserted in the center of the cake comes out clean.
+Bake for 25 to 30 minutes for a cake with 2 layers, or 20 to 25 minutes for cupcakes or a cake with 3 layers.
+A toothpick inserted in the center of the cake should come out clean.